-

 Your Label

-1994 sees the highest numbers of registered boats and paddlers of any Kenduskeag Stream Canoe Race (as of this writing in 2022).
+1994 saw the highest numbers of registered boats and paddlers of any Kenduskeag Stream Canoe Race (as of this writing).
 745 craft and 1,529 paddlers are registered.
 This tops the previous record set in 1992 with 745 craft and 1,476 paddlers registered.
 (See the Race Numbers page for a complete breakdown of race participation since 1967). -

 April 19 1997